 Electricity saving tip: If you reduce the room temperature in a house heating with electricity, your electricity consumption will go down by five per cent.

 Electricity consumption monitoring is handy in our Online service

 As a Vaasan Sähkö customer, you can follow your electricity consumption in the Online service to the accuracy of one hour.
+(NB!
+At the moment the service is in Finnish and Swedish.)
 It can help you make smart choices in electricity use.
 It can show you clearly that, for example, your electricity consumption will spike the moment you turn on the oven.
 When you can see how much it consumes electricity, you might start using the excess heat more effectively in cooking.

-You can order a report of your home’s electricity consumption into your email from our Online service.
+You can also order an email report of your home’s electricity consumption from our Online service.